TheKK/slides/coscup2021/slide/slides.md

 - everything is function
   - value is like function without argument, wow
-- Haskell is lazy
+- Haskell is lazy (evaluation) by default
   - I won't focus on this part in this talk
 - Haskellers are lazy
-  - we don't like duplicate stuff
+  - they don't like repetition
+- focus on input, output and types
+  - try not to think about variable mutation here

 ---